 This chart shows degree specific requirements.
-These requirements will fit into total credits for the degree and will apply toward the overall credits listed on page 14.
-Once you are enrolled, the My Academic Planner tool will specify how credits (transfer and remaining) apply.
+These requirements will fit into total credits for the degree and will apply toward the overall credits listed on page 37.
+Once you are admitted, the My Academic Planner tool will specify how credits (transfer and remaining) apply.

 For the business student, Excelsior University offers a flexible program at the associate level.
 The program is designed for students seeking career advancement or looking to continue their studies in one of our bachelor's degree programs.
 This degree program comprises learning and professional skill development in the areas of business administration and/or management.
-The associate degree prepares students for high-growth industries, and individuals exploring careers in the following business administration areas will benefit from this degree program: personnel/office administration, recordkeeping, data entry, clerical, secretarial, word processing/typing, reception/front office administration, and customer/guest services.
-Moreover, individuals exploring careers in the following business management areas will benefit from this degree program: human resources/relations management, file/inventory management, personnel management, facilities/equipment management, and general management.
+The associate degree prepares students for high-growth industries, and individuals exploring careers in business administration areas like recordkeeping, reception, and office administration will benefit.
+Moreover, individuals exploring careers in the following business management areas can take advantage of this degree program: human resources/relations management, file/inventory management, personnel management, facilities/equipment management, and general management.

 Graduates of the Associate in Applied Science in Administrative/Management Studies program who are interested in continuing to baccalaureate-level study should contact their advisor for advice in the preferred program of study.
-See chart on page 18 for a graphic representation of credit required for this degree program.
 A description of outcomes and specific degree requirements follows.

-Upon successful completion of the Excelsior University Associate in Applied Science in Administrative/Management Studies program, the graduate will be able to:
+Upon successful completion of the Excelsior University Associate in Applied Science in Administrative/Management Studies program, students will be able to:

-- Recognize key management concepts, theories, and practices within the field of business. - Apply good judgment and business ethical reasoning to problems and scenarios that commonly arise in business organizations. - 3.
+- 1. Recognize key management concepts, theories, and practices within the field of business. - 2.
+Apply good judgment and business ethical reasoning to problems and scenarios that commonly arise in business organizations. - 3.
 Apply business theories and concepts to selected business problems. - 4.
-Communicate clearly, appropriately, and persuasively to a business audience. - Utilize business computer applications and information technologies to organize and interpret business data and information. - Apply scientific reasoning and college-level mathematics to real-world business problems.
+Communicate clearly, appropriately, and persuasively to a business audience. - 5.
+Utilize business computer applications and information technologies to organize and interpret business data and information. - 6.
+Apply scientific reasoning and college-level mathematics to real-world business problems.

-A minimum of 60 credits is required for the Associate in Applied Science in Administrative/Management Studies, distributed as follows:
+A minimum of 60 credits is required for the Associate in Applied Science in Administrative/ Management Studies, distributed as follows:

-- ▶ 20 credits minimum in the arts and sciences - ▶ 24 credits minimum in the business component - ► 16 credits of electives (4 credits to include IND 101/301 Cornerstone and INL 102 Information Literacy)
+- ▶ 20 credits minimum in the arts and sciences - ▶ 24 credits minimum in the business component - ▶ 16 credits of electives (4 credits to include IND 101/301 Cornerstone and INL 102 Information Literacy)